Davide-bll/qa_challenge/README.md

 I've maintained the same Api endpoint: *api/v1/data*

-To solve the problem of load data incrementally, and update the model incrementally, i used global variabels to count the pages loaded, store the partial models, and store the cumulative results of the score.
+To solve the problem of load data incrementally, and update the model incrementally, I used global variabels to count the pages loaded, store the partial models, and store the cumulative results of the score.

 I differentiated two kind of scores: